irlnathan/s-generators-docs/generator-overview.md

 ...
 ```

-Finally, another property (e.g. scope.whatIsThis) was added to the scope object.
+Finally, another property (e.g. scope.whatIsThis) was added to the scope dictionary.

 ```javascript
 ...